remy/remysharp.com/public/drafts/progressive-web-apps-the-long-game.md

 <!--more-->

+**TL;DR** There's a high barrier of entry to add to home screen to create a trust between the user and web apps.
+A trust that equals the trust of an app store installed app.
+This is huge.

+---

 The talks individually covered the following technology and ideas (note that this doesn't include the two keynote talks):

 * Security & https in particular and some of the pain points (Matt Gaunt)